CAS: Computer Science

 Sample Pathway

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in computer science.
+Below is an example of a four-year plan of a College of General Studies student pursuing a Bachelor of Arts in Computer Science at the College of Arts and Sciences (CAS).
 Students will work with their CGS academic advisors and the computer science department to plan their own pathway to a computer science degree.

 Gap Semester | Recommended external course: Calculus I (equivalent to CAS MA 123).* Note: Prior approval must be granted for all external coursework. | |